bartekmolka/car-api/README.md

 > **Note** you can replace *your_container_name* by whatever name you want the container to be

-Then you can open app on for example *[localhost:8000](http://localhost:8000/probabilityOfUnitInjectorFail?vin=WDBRF40J43F433102)*
+Then you can open app on *http://localhost:8000/probabilityOfUnitInjectorFail?vin=WDBRF40J43F433102* (one of two routes)
 ---

 ©bartekmolka 2022